Practical Study Tips

 2. Sit indoors in a straight back chair in a quiet place.
 Listening to music will slow you down as your attention is divided.
 You are not there to be entertained but to work.
-Turn the music off while you study.
 Learn to separate study time and down time.

-3. Have one calendar on which you put your important exams, major assignments, due dates for papers, and other activities for the semester.
+3. Have one calendar on which you put your exams, long term assignments, due dates for papers, and other activities for the semester.
 Set this up the first week of classes and check it frequently.
 Block out study time for every day.

 4. Balance your classes each semester in terms of work load.
 Some courses have a lot of required reading while harder science classes require a lot of lab time.
 Don't take more than two time-intensive courses during the same semester.
 Make sure you have the needed prerequisites before taking a class!

 5. Consider carefully before committing time to sports or other activities which require too much travel or would cause you to miss too many classes.

 6. Make sure you have the needed prerequisites before you take a class.
 Otherwise your other courses will suffer when you put them on hold to do the catch up work for this class.

 7. Always do the assigned reading BEFORE the class so you can ask intelligent questions.
 Attach your class syllabus to where you take class notes so you don't miss an assignment.

 8. Observe whether a professor's exams questions are taken mostly from the content in the class notes, the textbook or from a mix of the two.
 They tend to be consistent about that.

 9. Double check your assigned reading schedule before you start your work each day.
 Otherwise you might read the wrong chapters by mistake.